Ruby Security

 Regular expressions

-anchors do not refer to the beginning and end of the string, rather the beginning and end of a line.
+refer to the beginning and end of the string, rather the beginning and end of a

 eval

-is almost certainly not what you want.
-Do not attempt to filter user input before passing it to eval
+certainly not what you want.
+Do not attempt to filter user input before passing

 send

-.
-This means it is possible to invoke these methods with send
+methods on Object.
+This means it is possible to invoke these methods with

 For example, the following code snippet writes "Hello world" to the terminal: